Something for Everyone in the Town of Luquillo

 A day at the beach in Luquillo can mean different things to different people.
 You can splash around in the water, sunbathe, people watch or read a book.
 If you’re looking for something more active, you’ll be able to find that, too.

-There is some so-so snorkeling at these beaches — at “the point”- the coral area between Playa Azul and La Pared beach and maybe by the old boat ramp at the public Luquillo beach.
-You can rent ocean kayaks and do FlyBoard or rent jet skis at the east end of the Balneario Monserrate-close to the beach behind the kiosks and use them in a roped off area.
+There is some so-so snorkeling at these beaches — at “the point” (La Punta)- the coral area between Playa Azul and Costa Azul beach, La Puntilla (at the far west end of Playa Azul) and maybe by the old boat ramp at the public Luquillo beach.
+You can rent ocean kayaks and do FlyBoard or rent jet skis at the west end of the Balneario Monserrate-(or the far east end of the public beach behind the kiosks).
 Surfing, especially in the winter months, is very popular in Luquillo.
 Try the east end of Playa Azul for beginners, or La Pared for experienced surfers.
 Stand-up paddle boards have become the new up-and-coming sport.
 We’ve seen people doing this at Playa Azul.

 Surfing Puerto Rico offers surf lessons and rents boards.
 SunCapital PaddlesSports, near La Pared, offers tours and will rent kayaks and paddle boards.